finbourne/notifications-sdk-csharp/sdk/docs/SubscriptionsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<SubscriptionsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<SubscriptionsApi>();
             var createSubscription = new CreateSubscription(); // CreateSubscription | The data to create a subscription

             try
             {
+                // uncomment the below to set overrides at the request level
+                // Subscription result = apiInstance.CreateSubscription(createSubscription, opts: opts);

                 // [EXPERIMENTAL] CreateSubscription: Create a new subscription.
                 Subscription result = apiInstance.CreateSubscription(createSubscription);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));